Bit of String

 My heart's roaring,

-pacing out the floor inside his tiny cage.
+pacing out the floor inside a tiny cage.

 She's a keeper,